 Then I switched gears and refocused on the men I had served with and their families — and I was able to move forward.
 I made the decision to publish the book anyway, if only as a keepsake for my mother and those men.
 I used the extra money I had earned in the desert (combat pay) to finance and self-publish the project.

 At the time, there were only three self-publishing companies around (iUniverse, Xlibris, and Trafford).
 I picked one and published the book.
 Because I didn’t do my due diligence, I made all the rookie mistakes.
 Back then, everything was grouped into packages with very few, if any, à la carte options.
 The publisher dictated everything.
 "Here's your editor,” “these are your manuscript changes,” “look at this proof,” and so on.
 As a novice writer, I didn't know any better and went along with it.
-The experience was so negative that I walked away from the craft of writing believing that I had failed.
+The experience was so negative (I now know that the company I chose was a publishing scam) that I walked away from the craft of writing believing that I had failed.

 Round two: returning to my craft and self-publishing